zookzook/elixir-mongodb-driver/README.md

 ```

 Alternatively, you can also remove the `__struct__` key from `label`.
 The MongoDB driver automatically
-converts the atom keys into strings.
+converts the atom keys into strings (Or use the `Mongo.Encode` protocol)

 ```elixir
 iex>  Map.drop(label, [:__struct__])